Secondary Iron Overload

 Secondary iron overload typically occurs in people who have disorders that impair red blood cell production such as

 In such disorders, the body sometimes increases the amount of iron it absorbs.
-However, the body cannot always use all of the iron because of the difficulty producing new red blood cells.
+However, the body cannot always use all of the iron because of the difficulty of producing new red blood cells.
 In such cases, iron overload can occur.

 Iron also can accumulate in the body when people take in too much iron from